 Diet is one of the single greatest factors in ensuring your pet lives a long and healthy life.
 Issues with diet can lead to problems with urinary health, diabetes, joint function, and many others.
 Obesity is one of the single greatest causes of premature death in pets.

-Being a client of Timmins Animal Hospital means you have complimentary nutritional counselling as part of your pet’s yearly exam and ongoing care.
+Being a registered client of Timmins Animal Hospital means you have complimentary nutritional counselling as part of your pet’s yearly exam and ongoing care.
 In addition, we carry a wide variety of maintenance and specialty diets such as:

 Timmins Animal Hospital offers microchipping along with all of our health management and preventative care.
 A microchip, which is a device roughly the size of a grain of rice, is implanted under the skin of your dog or cat.
 Once implanted, if your pet is lost, the microchip is scanned and will provide the vet’s office or Humane Society with your contact information.

-Dentistry for Dogs, Cats & Small Rodents
+Dentistry for Dogs and Cats

 Timmins Animal Hospital is proud to offer dentistry as one of the many services available to keep your pet in good health.